734-764-2750

 Executive Director, MIDAS

 Recent fun projects: I lead MIDAS effort to enable reproducible data science and AI research and open science, through gathering best practices and tools from researchers and developing central resources and training.
 Researchers are familiar with the concepts of open science and reproducible research, but they often lack resources, time, and even skills to turn such concepts into action.
 To me, this is a challenging but important problem to solve.
+With a new grant from the National Institutes of Health, I lead a multi-university team to develop a nationwide program to train faculty and staff researchers to improve the rigor and reproducibility of biomedical data science research.

 Who I am: I am a scientist by training.
 I received my PhD degree from the California Institute of Technology, where I studied how animal development is shaped by genetic factors and the molecular signaling pathways, with Dr. Paul Sternberg as my mentor.
 Caltech was a special place for me, where I had endless discussions with my fellow students and professors – often into the wee hours of the morning – about all kinds of exciting (and sometimes “crazy”) science ideas and let our imaginations take flight.
 I did my postdoc training at Stanford University with Dr. Bill Newsome, using electrophysiology and psychophysics to study the neural mechanism of visual motion perception and cognition.
-Through my research, I became fluent in statistics and coding, and started exploring machine learning (very new to visual neuroscience at the time).
+During my training, I became fluent in statistics and coding, and started exploring AI (very new to visual neuroscience at the time).
 After a short stint as a faculty member at the University of Michigan, I moved to research administration because what I truly enjoy is to see “the big picture” and to contribute to science in a broad way.

 Fun facts: In addition to science, I am also passionate about reading and music.
 I also write and translate about science and education, and have received multiple awards including China Book Award and China National Library Book Award.
 My favorite piece of volunteer work was that I built a math club and taught for 8 years at Martin Luther King Jr. Elementary School (Ann Arbor), where I got to show the kids how much fun math can be and how amazing they can be at math.